Effective Date: July 1, 2025

 Eligible employees may take up to 12 workweeks of FMLA leave during a rolling 12-month calendar for one or more of the following reasons:

-• For the employee’s own qualifying serious health condition that makes the employee unable to perform the essential functions of their job;
+- For the employee’s own qualifying serious health condition that makes the employee unable to perform the essential functions of their job; and

-Eligible employees may take up to 26 workweeks of FMLA leave during a single 12-month period to care for a covered service member with a serious injury or illness that was incurred in the line of duty while on active duty when the employee is the spouse, child, parent or next of kin of the covered service member.
-This military caregiver leave is available to an eligible employee once per covered service member, per serious injury or illness.
+Eligible employees may take up to 26 workweeks of FMLA leave during a single 12-month period to care for a covered veteran or covered service member with a serious injury or illness that was incurred in the line of duty on active duty or a pre-existing condition that was aggravated by service in the line of duty on active duty.
+Military caregiver leave is available to an eligible employee once per covered service member, per serious injury or illness.

 Employee Notice Requirements

 When the need for leave is foreseeable, employees must provide at least 30 calendar days advance notice to Human Resources.
-When the need for leave is unforeseen or there is a need for intermittent leave occurring more than 1 day/month on a consistent basis, the employee must provide notice as early as circumstances permit, generally within two working days of learning of the need for leave.
-All employees must comply with their department’s normal absence notification procedures.
+When the need for leave is unforeseen or there is a need for intermittent leave occurring more than one (1) day/month on a consistent basis, the employee must provide notice as early as circumstances permit, generally within two working days of learning of the need for leave.

 University Notice Requirements